usdigitalresponse/dpa/README.md

 ## Contributors

-U.S. Digital Response would like to thank Colleen Brown, Dean Forbes and Michael R. Roberts at Sidley Austin LLP for their contributions and support in developing this model Data Protection Agreement.
+U.S. Digital Response would like to thank Cari Spivack for leading and organizing this effort.
+We would also like to thank Colleen Brown, Dean Forbes and Michael R. Roberts at Sidley Austin LLP for their contributions and support in developing this model Data Protection Agreement.

 ## Learn more